-- 4 Apart from the Bundeskartellamt, other authorities are also responsible for the public enforcement of the prohibition of vertical price fixing.5 This paper solely reflects the Bundeskartellamt's opinion on the scope of the prohibition of vertical price fixing and is not binding either for other authorities or the courts.6 - 5 For the assessment of whether a certain type of conduct falls under the prohibition of vertical price fixing, the circumstances of each individual case are of key importance.
-This guidance note is therefore by no means a substitute for a thorough self-assessment by the undertakings concerned, which takes account of the circumstances of their specific case. - 6 [Placeholder for description of consultation process]
+- 4 Apart from the Bundeskartellamt, other authorities are also responsible for the public enforcement of the prohibition of vertical price fixing.
+This paper solely reflects the Bundeskartellamt's opinion on the scope of the prohibition of vertical price fixing and is not binding either for other authorities or the courts. - For the assessment of whether a certain type of conduct falls under the prohibition of vertical price fixing, the circumstances of each individual case are of key importance.
+This guidance note is therefore by no means a substitute for a thorough self-assessment by the undertakings concerned, which takes account of the circumstances of their specific case.
+The paper does not explicitly deal with possible scenarios of market power abuse along the food retail value chain or with the prohibition of horizontal agreements between suppliers, between retailers, or between the market participants in a hub-and-spoke network. - In the drafting of the guidance note, the Bundeskartellamt has taken account of feedback from the sector and competition law practitioners.
+Prior to the drafting process, the authority held talks with the German trademark association (Markenverband), the German retail association (Handelsverband Deutschland, HDE) and the Competition Lawyers' Association (Studienvereinigung Kartellrecht).
+On 25 January 2017, the Bundeskartellamt published a first draft (in German and English) on its website to give all interested parties the opportunity to comment.
+The responses received upon the publication of the note are available via the Bundeskartellamt's website.
+Several of the suggestions received on case examples and wording have been incorporated in the final version of the guidance note.